hackmad/advent-of-code-2021/puzzles/day12.md

 start-RW
 ```

-__How many paths through this cave system are there that visit small caves at most once?__
+**How many paths through this cave system are there that visit small caves at most once?**

-Your puzzle answer was `4495`.
+Your puzzle answer was `3230`.

 ### --- Part Two ---

-After reviewing the available paths, you realize you might have time to visit a single small cave __twice__.
+After reviewing the available paths, you realize you might have time to visit a single small cave **twice**.
 Specifically, big caves can be visited any number of times, a single small cave can be visited at most twice, and the remaining small caves can be visited at most once.
-However, the caves named start and end can only be visited __exactly once each__: once you leave the start cave, you may not return to it, and once you reach the end cave, the path must end immediately.
+However, the caves named start and end can only be visited **exactly once each**: once you leave the start cave, you may not return to it, and once you reach the end cave, the path must end immediately.

 Now, the `36` possible paths through the first example above are: